tomeichlersmith/denv/docs/src/manual.md

   the case where multiple managers are installed and you wish to override the default denv behavior of using the first runner that it finds available.

+  **DENV_NOPROMPT** disable all user prompting.
+This makes the following decisions in the places where there would be prompts.
+  - 'denv init' errors out if there is already a denv in the deduced workspace
+  - 'denv init' and 'denv config image' will not pull an image if it already exists

 # FILES

 This part of the manual is an attempt to list and explain the files within a `.denv` directory.